ovanderzee/my-lib/API.md

 <a name="isLower"></a>

 ## isLower(char) ⇒ <code>boolean</code>
-Test for being a lowercase letter
+Test value for being a lowercase letter

 **Kind**: global function
 **Returns**: <code>boolean</code> - char is a lower-case letter